Evilazaro/APIM-Accelerator/docs/reference/permissions.md

 # RBAC & Permissions Reference

-This document provides a comprehensive reference for Role-Based Access Control (RBAC) and permissions required for the Azure API Management Landing Zone Accelerator.
+This document provides a comprehensive reference for Role-Based Access Control (RBAC) and permissions required for the Azure API Management Accelerator.

 ## 🎯 Overview